Before traveling to Iraq and going through all my guides, you should know that Iraq is split into 2 regions:

 For more information, read my 2-week itinerary to Kurdistan

-For money-related affairs, read my 50 Tips for traveling to Kurdistan.
+For money-related affairs, read the budget section of my Tips for traveling to Kurdistan.